Scarlet Nexus: Story

 The game is set in the near future in an alternate reality where humanity has developed technology and formed a society based on substances found in human brains that grant extrasensory superpowers.
-The Other Suppression Force (OSF) recruits members with supernatural abilities to protect humanity from the Others - mindless mutants from the Extinction Belt that eat human brains.
+Humans without ESP are a minority disadvantged by the psychic interface of most telecommunications.
+The Other Suppression Force (OSF) recruits members with supernatural abilities to protect humanity from the Others - mindless mutants made from humans exposed to the matter of the 'Extinction Belt's orbiting earth, and which devour human brains.

 The story is played through the perspectives of two New Himuka OSF members: Yuito Sumeragi and Kasane Randall.
-During a mission, Kasane's sister Naomi takes a bullet intended for Kasane that metamorphizes her into an Other.
+During a mission, Kasane's sister Naomi takes a bullet intended for Kasane that metamorphizes her into an Other, revealing the ultimate origins of all Others.
 Naomi is then transported away by agents of Seiran, a rival settlement of New Himuka.

-Much later, Kasane and Yuito accidentally create the Kunad Gate, a dimension akin to a black hole.
+Much later, Kasane and Yuito accidentally create the Kunad Gate with their powers, an object akin to a black hole.
 Kasane is propelled into the future, alone.
 Here, Yuito's future self explains that the more he uses his powers, the more the Kunad Gate will envelop the world in the present and doom humanity, and the only way to stop it is to kill him.
-He also explains that they both have the special Red Strings ability to travel through time.
+He also explains that they both have the special Red Strings, the gravikinetic power that allows time travel, which Yuito and Kasane have until now misinterpreted as simple telekinesis.

 After Kasane returns to the present, the platoons split up.
 Yuito's platoon discovers that New Himuka has been conducting numerous inhumane experiments to create an army of Others, and wants to destroy the Extinction Belt.
 Meanwhile, Kasane's platoon joins Seiran.
 They learn that Seiran is also experimenting on Others and humans, and is searching for a way to revert Others back into humans.
 Seiran holds Naomi in their facility as leverage to ensure Kasane's continued support.

 Kasane's platoon find Others being deployed in battle by Seiran.
 In the onslaught, Naomi appears and sacrifices her life to protect Kasane and her platoon.
 Prominent OSF member Karen Travers appears in time to witness the death of another human-turned-Other, Alice.
-Karen copies Yuito and Kasane's Red Strings ability.
+Karen copies Yuito and Kasane's Red Strings ability using his ability to copy and use other powers.
 This transpires Karen's main objective: to save Alice, his OSF comrade, using Red Strings to time travel and prevent her metamorphosis.